jubako/jubako/spec/contentPack.rst

 | blobN (0 < N < blobCount) offset is array[N-1].
 Its size is (array[N]-array[N-1])
 | blobN (N==blobCount) offset is array[N-1].
 It size is (dataSize-array[N-1])

-The localisation of the cluster data is `offset of the tailler - RawDataSize`
+The localization of the cluster data is `offset of the tail - RawDataSize`

 Entry info
 ==========